Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Experiments

 \subparagraph{$k$-nearest neighbors} Similar to the above baseline, we fine-tune the embedding model via SetFit, but swap out the classification head for a $k$NN classifier, where $k = 3$.
 We select this baseline as \LaGoNN also relies on an NN lookup. $k = 3$ was chosen during our development stage as it yielded the strongest performance.
 We refer to this method as $k$NN.

-\subparagraph{SetFit} For this baseline we perform standard fine-tuning with SetFit on each step.
-On the first step, this method is equivalent to Log Reg.
+\subparagraph{SetFit expensive} For this baseline we perform standard fine-tuning with SetFit on each step.
+On the first step, this method is equivalent to SetFit.
+We refer to this as SetFit$_{exp}$.

-\subparagraph{\LaGoNN cheap} This method modifies the training and test data via \LaGoNN before fitting a logistic regression classifier.
+\subparagraph{\LaGoNN cheap} This method modifies data via \LaGoNN before fitting logistic regression.
 Even without adapting the embedding model, as the training data grow, modifications made to the test data may change.
-We refit the classification head on each step and refer to this method as \LaGoNNcheap, which is comparable to Probe.
+Only the classification head is fit on each step.
+We refer to this method as \LaGoNNcheap and it is comparable to Probe.

-\subparagraph{\LaGoNN} On the first step, we use \LaGoNN to modify our training data and then perform standard fine-tuning with SetFit.
-On subsequent steps, we freeze the embedding model and use it to modify our data.
-We fit logistic regression on each step and refer to this method as \LaGoNN.
-It is comparable to Log Reg.
+\subparagraph{\LaGoNN} On the first step, we use \LaGoNN to modify our data and perform standard fine-tuning with SetFit.
+On subsequent steps, we freeze the embedding model but continue to use it to modify our data.
+We only fit logistic regression on later steps, referring to this method as \LaGoNN.
+It is comparable to SetFit.

-\subparagraph{\LaGoNN expensive} This version is identical to \LaGoNN, except we fine-tune the embedding model on each step.
-We refer to this method as \LaGoNNexp and it is comparable to SetFit.
+\subparagraph{\LaGoNN expensive} Here we modify our data and fine-tune the embedding model on each step.
+We refer to this method as \LaGoNNexp and it is comparable to SetFit$_{exp}$.
 On the first step, this method is equivalent to \LaGoNN.

+\subparagraph{Model choices} We again choose these systems to reflect different practical settings, where we might not have the resources to fine-tune our model (Probe/\LaGoNNcheap), we might be able to perform limited fine-tuning (RoBERTa$_{freeze}$, SetFit, $k$NN, \LaGoNN), or we may be able to fine-tune as much as we like (RoBERTa$_{full}$, SetFit$_{exp}$, \LaGoNNexp).